-DED conducts two basic types of monitoring that is determined by an established "Risk Analysis" process which includes: off-site monitoring (also known as "desktop monitoring"), and on-site monitoring.
+DED conducts two basic types of monitoring off-site monitoring (also known as desktop monitoring), and on-site monitoring.
 DED staff regularly review each project to verify that it is proceeding in the manner set forth in the grant agreement and in accordance with applicable laws and regulations.
-The "Risk Analysis" monitoring plan determines whether a project review is conducted by desktop monitoring or on-site monitoring.

 Desktop monitoring is an ongoing process in which the program representative, responsible for overseeing the grantee's project, uses all available information to review the grantee's performance in carrying out the approved project.

 This review process enables DED to identify problems requiring immediate attention and to schedule projects for on-site monitoring.
 Materials used for this review include, but are not limited to: Contract Amendments and/or Extensions to the Grant Agreement; Project Status Reports, Requests for Funds (Drawdown); DED database review; and other supporting documents.
+Grants funded throught the CDBG Planning Category only complete a desktop monitoring.